code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 mvn test
 ```

-Output should be as shown below.
+The output should be as shown below.

 ``` plaintext
   .   ____          _            __ _ _